About parenting teenagers

 Looking after yourself is worth it – it’s good for you and good for your teenage child.

-Finding time for yourself while parenting teenagers
+Making time for yourself while parenting teenagers

 You might be finding that juggling your child’s needs with your work and other commitments is leaving you with little time to yourself.
-Here are some suggestions for clearing time in a busy family schedule.
+But time for yourself is important because it gives you more energy and enthusiasm for the time you spend with your child.

 Household responsibilities